savarchaturvedi/minsweeper_cuda/README.md

 # Parallelized Minesweeper Solver
-Final project for 15-418 at Carnegie Mellon University.

 There are 3 different implementations besides the sequential version: CUDA, CUDA with shared memory, and OpenMP.
 The CUDA implementation achieves the best speedup overall.